frhl/call_chets/README.md

 ## Usage

 ### Step 1: Create a Phased Sites File
 Generate a file containing phased sites per gene for each sample.
-Filter to allele frequency less than 1% using BCFtools.
+First, filter to allele frequency less than 1% using BCFtools.
+Since a line will be produced for each variant-sample pair a lower MAF threshold will result in a smaller file.

 ```
 bcftools view trio.vcf --max-af 0.01 -Ou | bcftools query -i'GT="alt"' -f'[%SAMPLE %CHROM:%POS:%REF:%ALT %GT\n]' | gzip > trio.phased_sites.txt.gz